Pride, Pomp and Circumstance

-"Pride, Pomp and Circumstance" is the sixth episode of the first season of the American television drama series Hell on Wheels; it aired December 11, 2011 on AMC, and was written by Bruce Romans and directed by Michael Slovis.
+"Pride, Pomp and Circumstance" is the sixth episode of the first season of the American television drama series Hell on Wheels; it aired December 11, 2011, on AMC, and was written by Bruce Romans and directed by Michael Slovis.
 The episode title is a quote from Act III, Scene III of William Shakespeare's play Othello.
 In the episode, Senator Jordan Crane (James D. Hopkin) arrives in town for an arranged peace talk with the Cheyenne and to discuss the Union Pacific Railroad's future with Thomas Durant (Colm Meaney).
-Cullen Bohannon (Anson Mount) is put in charge of security while the natives are in town.
-He prevents Lily Bell (Dominique McElligott) from causing a scene, after she spots a female native wearing Lily's dead husband's hat.
+Cullen Bohannon (Anson Mount) is responsible for security while the natives are in town.
+He prevents Lily Bell (Dominique McElligott) from causing a scene after she spots a female native wearing Lily's dead husband's hat.

 Plot

 Thomas Durant prepares the town's makeshift depot for Senator Jordan Crane's arrival via train.
-Crane arrives and announces to all that he has come to discuss peace with the Cheyenne people.
+Crane arrives and announces that he has come to discuss peace with the Cheyenne people.
 However, he threatens battle if the natives decline.

-Over a meal served outside under a tent, Crane, Durant, and Lily Bell discuss the issues with payroll and the Union Pacific Railroad's finances.
+Over a meal served outside under a tent, Crane, Durant, and Lily Bell discuss payroll issues and the Union Pacific Railroad's finances.
 Durant tells the Senator things are fine.
 Lily comments about her husband Robert's missing survey maps and the path to the Rocky Mountains.
-Crane lets Durant know that the rival Central Pacific Railroad has already laid its 40 miles of track, pushing east from California.
+Crane informs Durant that the rival Central Pacific Railroad has already laid its 40 miles of track, pushing east from California.

-Cullen is put in charge of security for the peace talks while the Cheyenne are in Hell on Wheels.
+Cullen is responsible for security for the peace talks while the Cheyenne are in Hell on Wheels.
 Reverend Cole (Tom Noonan) comes to Cullen and asks that he please tell his foremen to keep the peace to prevent bloodshed between the town and the natives.
 Cullen then asks Elam (Common) to keep his crew civil during their visit.
 Elam speaks of their recent fisticuffs, and Cullen accuses him of cheating.
 Elam seems shocked at the mention of his peppered hand wraps and denies cheating.

 Out of view from Durant's coach, The Swede (Christopher Heyerdahl) informs Crane that Durant used $147,000 of Union Pacific cash to speculate on railroad stock.
 Crane wonders about The Swede's interest in the matter.
 The Swede then requests information about Frank Harper, who is Cullen's current target in avenging his wife's death.

 Chief Many Horses (Wes Studi) and his tribe arrive at Hell on Wheels.
 At the negotiations, the chief scoffs at Durant's opinion that Crane is offering the Cheyenne a better way of life.
 After debating who really owns the land they're discussing, the Cheyenne or the U.S. government, Durant storms off.
 The chief has rejected the proposal that his people live on a reservation.
 Crane warns Chief Many Horses that his people will be killed if he doesn't accept the U.S. government's deal.
-The chief threatens to slaughter Crane's people, in return.
+The chief threatens to slaughter Crane's people in return.